IIIF/api/source/api/presentation/2.0/index.md

 An object may comprise a series of pages, surfaces or other views; for example the single view of a painting, the two sides of a photograph, four cardinal views of a statue, or the many pages of an edition of a newspaper or book.
 As such the primary requirements for the Presentation API are to provide an order for these views, the resources needed to display a representation of the view, and the information needed to allow the user to understand what is being seen.

-The principles of Linked Data and the Architecture of the Web are adopted in order to provide a distributed and interoperable system.
-The [Shared Canvas data model][24] is leveraged in a specific, JSON-based format that is easy to implement without understanding RDF, but is still compatible with it.
+The principles of Linked Data and the [Architecture of the Web][web-arch] are adopted in order to provide a distributed and interoperable system.
+The [Shared Canvas data model][shared-canvas] is leveraged in a specific, JSON-based format that is easy to implement without understanding RDF, but is still compatible with it.

 ### 1.1.
 Objectives and Scope

-The objective of the IIIF Presentation API is to provide the information necessary to allow a rich, online viewing environment for primarily image-based objects to be presented to a user, likely in conjunction with the IIIF Image API.
+The objective of the IIIF Presentation API is to provide the information necessary to allow a rich, online viewing environment for primarily image-based objects to be presented to a user, likely in conjunction with the [IIIF Image API][image-api].
 This is the sole purpose of the API; to provide easy access to the information necessary for a viewer to present an appropriate user experience for the digitized content.
 Therefore the descriptive information is given in a way that is intended for humans to read, but not semantically available to machines.
 In particular, it explicitly does NOT aim to provide metadata that would drive discovery of the digitized objects.

 The following are within the scope of the current document: